Navprayas-A-group-of-Innovative-thought/Navprayas-Frontend/README.md

 - To check remote
   `git remote -v`
   > Generally origin is remote name associated to repo from your profile
-  > and upstream is remote name to associated to main repo
+  > and upstream is remote name associated to main repo

 I think these commands are enough but still you forgot some commands you can take help from [here](https://github.com/kmrakash/practice/blob/master/GithubCommands.md)